 International students must verify their status with International Student and Scholar Services staff before departure and obtain travel endorsement signature for I-20.

-If desired or request of you, purchase an International Student Identity Card (ISIC) in the Center for International Education.
+If desired or requested of you, purchase an International Student Identity Card (ISIC)..
 For more information about the ISIC card, click here.